Nirbhaya: SC rejects curative plea filed by another death row convict

 Singh now has the option of filing a mercy petition before the President and if the same is rejected, he could seek recourse in the SC in the form of another curative petition.

-Meanwhile the advocate for the convicts in the Nirbhaya case has moved the Delhi High Court seeking a stay on the execution slated for February 1.
+Meanwhile, the advocate for the convicts in the Nirbhaya case has moved the Delhi High Court seeking a stay on the execution slated for February 1.
 He said that none of the four convicts can be hanged until all of them have exhausted legal options including the mercy petition.

 On Wednesday, the Supreme Court dismissed the curative plea filed by Mukesh Singh.
 He had challenged the rejection of his mercy petition by the President.
 With the SC rejecting the curative plea, Singh has run out of all legal options.